 If you plan on visiting any of the national parks or other scenic detours along the way, you'll want to add at least a day each to allow time to get there and explore.

 Road trip route from Denver to Las Vegas

 Hop on the I-70 right out of Denver headed west towards the Rocky Mountains.
 As you make your way through the jagged mountain tops and forests, you'll pass through the famous Vail resort, White River National Forest and Glenwood Springs before coming down to Grand Junction.

 Staying on the same I-70, you'll begin passing by one stunning red rock area after another - Colorado National Monument, McInnis Canyons and Arches National Park come in quick succession before you reach Fishlake National Forest in the heart of Utah.

-From there, take the I-15 south that will pass near Zion National Park and Cedar Breaks National Monument before arriving on the Strip soon after you pass the turning for the Valley of Fire State Park.
+From there, take I-15 south that will pass near Zion National Park and Cedar Breaks National Monument before arriving on the Strip soon after you pass the turning for the Valley of Fire State Park.

 Best places to stop between Denver and Las Vegas

 If you're looking to break up the journey and stay somewhere overnight instead of driving all day, there are a few amazing options along the way.
 You can combine stopovers with things to do and unforgettable sights as well - you can find these further down.